dnyanda10/real-time-kafka-stock-pipeline/README.md

 This project showcases a real-time data streaming pipeline that simulates stock market data flow from a Kafka producer to a Snowflake data warehouse, leveraging AWS S3 and Snowpipe for storage and automated ingestion.

-## Project Overview
+## 🎯 Project Overview

+**Goal:**
-Goal: Build an end-to-end real-time data pipeline using open-source and cloud technologies.
+Build an end-to-end real-time data pipeline using open-source and cloud technologies.

 ## 🔁 Workflow: